Fourth Grade Programs

 Here’s a great way to teach students the fundamentals of working effectively as a team.
 Experiential activities are designed to get students moving, cooperating, communicating, trusting, and problem-solving in positive ways.
 This is a great way to jumpstart the school year or build camaraderie throughout the year.

-Special Annual Education Event: Project WET
+Special Annual Education Event: Water Discovery Days

 This FREE water education festival is held every September on the banks of Campbell Creek.
 Students travel from station to station to learn about creek insect life cycles, adaptations, and habitats.

 nature awareness and sensory exploration; tracking/animal evidence; Alaskan animal adaptations; creek study; insects; soil; bones and skeletons; plants; art of nature; snowshoeing; maps/orienteering